-If you’re looking for the ultimate driving (or biking) adventure in Canyonlands National Park, you’ll want to check out White Rim Road.
+Check out White Rim Road for the ultimate driving (or biking) adventure in Canyonlands National Park.
 As a moderately-difficult off-road trail, it winds its way up and below the stunning Island in the Sky district.

-However, despite the challenge, White Rim Road provides plenty of unique natural beauty and lets you get up close and personal with the views you can admire from the top of Island in the Sky.
-Here’s your complete guide to tackling it both by vehicle and by bike.
+However, despite the challenge, it provides plenty of unique natural beauty and lets you get up close and personal with the views you can admire from the top of Island in the Sky.
+Here’s your guide to tackling it both by vehicle and by bike.

 White Rim Road is a famous 4-wheel-drive road located in the Island in the Sky district of Canyonlands National Park.
 You can start in a variety of locations, including outside of the park, but most people start their journey along the Shafer Trail drive, right before the Island in the Sky Visitor Center.